 What's inside this article

-If you’ve got a few spare moments, try googling the phrase, “no such thing as secular.”
-You’ll get an extensive list of blog posts, books and articles from a variety of perspectives, Christian and otherwise, discussing the idea that “secular” isn’t really a thing.
+Googling the phrase “no such thing as secular” yields an extensive list of blogs, books and articles from a variety of perspectives, Christian and otherwise, discussing the idea that “secular” isn’t really a thing.
 The phrase even serves as the tagline for a digital magazine called Think Christian that explores the relationship between faith and popular culture.

-Such a sweeping claim is bound to furrow a few brows among religious and non-religious people alike.
-We’ve all grown accustomed to using the word “secular” as a common boundary marker that defines which side of a particular fence we’re on.
+Such a sweeping claim is bound to furrow some brows among religious and non-religious people alike.
+We’ve all grown accustomed to using the word “secular” as a boundary marker that defines which side of a particular fence we’re on.
 We speak of secular society, secular government, secular jobs, secular arts, secular people.

 Origins of the word